nongnoochr/covid-buddy/devpost_project.md

 ##### Lack of Documentation
 The current [Healthcare Locator documentation](https://docs.healthcarelocator.com/index.htm#t=index_1.html) is still evolving and either provided
 * incorrect information, e.g.
-  * incorrect path to cdn,
+  * incorrect path to cdn
 * insufficient information
   * very little information about how to programatically customize the SDK or update its state
   * No information about a url to make a GraphQL query and how to to specify a subscription key to a request